-- (a) Minor and Major Subdivisions; and - (b) Variations and Exceptions from any subdivision requirements found in Article 158.09 and procedures found in 158.12(P).
+- (a) Minor and Major Subdivisions; and - (b) Major and minor changes to a Plan Commission approved site plan.

 (4) Rules of Procedure

 The Plan Commission must adopt Rules of Procedure concerning matters such as the filing of development review applications, the giving of public notice and the conduct of hearings.